zenmonkeykstop/qubes-doc.rtd/developer/debugging/test-bench.rst

 We will set up a spare machine (bare metal, not a virtual) that will be hosting our experimental Dom0.
 We will communicate with it via Ethernet and SSH.
-This tutorial assumes you are familiar with `QubesBuilder </doc/qubes-builder/>`__ and you have it set up and running flawlessly.
+This tutorial assumes you are familiar with :doc:`QubesBuilder </developer/building/qubes-builder>` and you have it set up and running flawlessly.

    **Notice:** This setup intentionally weakens some security properties